 Sometimes, men leak semen when they’re sexually aroused, before or after ejaculation.
 It usually is not a cause for concern.

 Before ejaculation, men might discover a clear fluid called pre-ejaculate or “precum.”
 This fluid is not semen, but it is possible for sperm cells to mix with it.
-A woman can become pregnant from pre-ejaculate, so couples should use condoms if they wish to avoid pregnancy.
+A woman can become pregnant from pre-ejaculate, so couples should use condoms for the entire duration of intercourse if they wish to avoid pregnancy.

 Nocturnal Emissions

 Nocturnal emissions or “wet dreams” occur when a man ejaculates during sleep, as the result of some kind of sexual stimulation or sexual dream.
 Wet dreams are normal and quite common in adolescents and young adults.
-They usually become less frequent as a man gets older.
+They do not represent any dysfunction and usually become less frequent as a man gets older.

 Leakage With Urination

-Some men leak semen after they urinate.
+Some men leak semen while they urinate.
 This might happen if a man has recently ejaculated and still has semen in his urethra.
-Typically, it is not something to worry about.
+In this case, this is not something to worry about.

 Side Effects of Medications